elgarcito/solvd-1-block-homework-3/README.md

 * Method: inside the ElectricProduct the showAmountOfElectricProducts() method.
 * Variable: productCounter used in ElectricProduct.

+The console messages from previous exercises were deleted to see the console message for this exercise.
+The objects created were kept to be used in this exercise.
 The implementation could be seen in the main method example.